Y. A. Tittle

-Early years and college career
+Early life

 Born and raised in Marshall, Texas, to Alma Tittle (née Allen) and Yelberton Abraham Tittle Sr., Tittle aspired to be a quarterback from a young age.
 He spent hours in his backyard throwing a football through a tire swing, emulating his fellow Texan and boyhood idol, Sammy Baugh.
 Tittle played high school football at Marshall High School.
 In his senior year the team posted an undefeated record and reached the state finals.

+College career

 After a recruiting battle between Louisiana State University and the University of Texas, Tittle chose to attend LSU in Baton Rouge, Louisiana, and play for the LSU Tigers.
 He was part of a successful 1944 recruiting class under head coach Bernie Moore that included halfbacks Jim Cason, Dan Sandifer, and Ray Coates.
 Freshmen were eligible to play on the varsity during World War II, so Tittle saw playing time immediately.
 He later said the finest moment of his four years at LSU was beating Tulane as a freshman, a game in which he set a school record with 238 passing yards.
 It was one of two games the Tigers won that season.

 Moore started Tittle at tailback in the single-wing formation his first year, but moved him to quarterback in the T formation during his sophomore season.
 As a junior in 1946, Tittle's three touchdown passes in a 41–27 rout of rival Tulane helped ensure LSU a spot in the Cotton Bowl Classic.
 Known notoriously as the "Ice Bowl", the 1947 Cotton Bowl pitted LSU against the Arkansas Razorbacks in sub-freezing temperatures on an ice-covered field in Dallas, Texas.
 LSU moved the ball much better than the Razorbacks, but neither team was able to score, and the game ended in a scoreless tie.
 Tittle and Arkansas end Alton Baldwin shared the game's MVP award.
 Following the season, United Press International (UPI) placed Tittle on its All-Southeastern Conference (SEC) first-team.